Last Updated on January 13, 2025

 Arizona Swimming Pool Code & Lock Requirements

-For this reason, the State of Arizona, and Arizona cities, have building codes in effect for homes that have above-ground and in-ground swimming pools, applicable to all new construction and, generally, in the sale or transfer of existing homes.
+For this reason, the State of Arizona, Maricopa county, and Arizona cities have specific building codes in effect for homes that have above-ground and in-ground swimming pools, applicable to all new construction and, generally, in the sale or transfer of existing homes.

 For Arizona, the pool code is found in statute A.R.S.
 36-1681.

-There are various requirements depending on the pool barrier classification, but in the most general terms, the Arizona pool code requirements are as follows:
+There are various requirements depending on the pool barrier classification, but in the most general terms, the Arizona pool fence laws are as follows:

 Note: We have researched and written this article based on our findings of that research.
-We reviewed the pool codes for the 10 most populous cities in Maricopa County, and each one’s codes were in general agreement with the state’s code, although a few cities had some additional and/or more strict security requirements.
+We reviewed the Maricopa pool codes for the 10 most populous cities, and each one’s codes were in general agreement with the state’s code, although a few cities had some additional and/or more strict security requirements.
 ALWAYS consult your city’s specific pool code requirements to ensure compliance.
 We have linked to city codes at the end of this article.

-There are different specifications which apply to different pool situations, but each pool code compliance situation has lock solutions that ACME Locksmith, or your local locksmith, can help with.
+Phoenix’s ACME Locksmith can help reach pool code compliance when the solution requires a door to self-close or a lock to be installed.
 We’ll go over some scenarios to help you understand the code and find the pool security products that apply to your situation.

-Code requirements can seem complicated, as in fact they are, and every city’s pool code is slightly different in their requirements.
+Code requirements can seem complicated, and they are, and every city’s pool code is slightly different in its requirements.
 These then must be compared to superior code requirements (such as county or state), with the more restrictive taking precedence.
 We cannot cover all code situations, but we can cover some common situations related to pool barrier code and suggest solutions.
 The metrics we will use for these examples follow the Arizona Revised Statute figures; actual figures may be different for your city.

 Barrier Code for Free-Standing Pool Fences